Advertisement

 How much does France spend on healthcare?

-People in France receive, on average, a little more spending on their healthcare than in the UK, at £3,699 per person.
+People in France received, on average, a little more spending on their healthcare than in the UK (£3,559), at £4,171 per person in 2019, according to the latest data from the OECD.
 Like Britain, France has a universal healthcare system financed by government health insurance.

 In 2000, the WHO deemed that France provided the “best overall health care” in the world.
 Over 20 years later, however, this top spot was taken by Japan, followed by Singapore in second place, South Korea, then Norway.